regalk13/Minecraft-Launcher/README.md

 # Minecraft-Launcher
-A new Minecraft launcher made in proton
+A new Minecraft launcher made in electron